INMAS-Math/INMAS-Math.github.io/README.md

 ## Resources Needed
 This section summarizes the resources needed to run a program similar to INMAS.
+In order to provide guidance to organization that might be resource limited, each item will be classified along three axes for costs and three for anticipated benefits.
+1) Core.
+We believe that resources in this category ought be be present to ensure a measurable impact on the life of the student.
+2)
 ### Infrastructure
 The program relied on the following components to support its activities
 - The GitHub website where public repositories are used for storing the content